PCF Testing, Release, and Security Lifecycle

 Pivotal releases, patches, and supports multiple versions of PCF simultaneously.
 This section explains the versioning and support conventions Pivotal follows.

-Pivotal numbers PCF releases following a semantic versioning style format, X.Y.Z, where X and Y indicate major and minor releases, and Z designates patch releases.
-Major and minor releases change PCF functionality; patch releases are backward-compatible security patches or bug fixes.
+Pivotal numbers PCF releases following a semantic versioning format, X.Y.Z, where X and Y indicate major and minor releases, and Z designates patch releases.
+Major and minor releases change PCF functionality.
+Patch releases are backward-compatible security patches or bug fixes.
+For more information about semantic versioning, see the Semantic Versioning 2.0.0 website.

-As of PCF 1.8, Pivotal supports each major and minor PCF release according to the following criteria:
+As of PCF v1.8, Pivotal supports each major and minor PCF release according to the following criteria:

 - Pivotal supports the release for at least 9 months following its first publication date.